-- First Subsequent Forward Procurement (1.980 million RECs annually from new utility-scale wind projects.4 October, 2018) - Photovoltaic Forward Procurement (2 million RECs annually from new utility-scale solar projects.
-November, 2018) - Brownfield Site Photovoltaic Procurement (Met statutory target of 40,000 RECs annually from new brownfield site photovoltaic projects.
-July 2019) - Adjustable Block Program opened for Approved Vendor registration on November 1, 2018 and for project applications on January 30, 2019. - Illinois Solar for All Program opened for Approved Vendor registration on February 19, 2019, for project applications for the 2018-2019 program year on May 15, 2019, and for the 2019-20 program year on September 4, 2019.
+- First Subsequent Forward Procurement (1.980 million RECs annually from new utility-scale wind projects.4 October 2018) - Photovoltaic Forward Procurement (2 million RECs annually from new utility-scale solar projects.5 November 2018) - Brownfield Site Photovoltaic Procurement (Met statutory target of 40,000 RECs annually from new brownfield site photovoltaic projects.
+July 2019) - Adjustable Block Program opened for Approved Vendor registration on November 1, 2018 and for project applications on January 30, 2019. - Illinois Solar for All Program opened for Approved Vendor registration on February 19, 2019, for project applications for the 2018-2019 program year on May 15, 2019, and for the 2019-20 program year on September 4, 2019. - Second Subsequent Forward Procurement (1 million RECs annually from new utility-scale wind projects.
+Conducted December 2019).
+No projects were selected in this procurement. - Community Renewable Generation Procurement (50,000 RECs annually over 15 years from community renewable generation projects that are not photovoltaic.
+Conducted December 2019).
+No projects were selected in this procurement. - Low-Income Community Solar Pilot Procurement (\$20 million budget for 15-year REC delivery contracts.
+Conducted December 2019).

-These activities are in addition to the Initial Forward procurements authorized through Section 1-75(c)(1)(G)(i)-(ii) of the Act; those were conducted under P.A.
+These activities are in addition to the Initial Forward procurements authorized through Section 1-75(c)(1)(G)(i)-(ii) of the Act and conducted in the second half of 2017 and first half of 2018; those were conducted under P.A.
 99-0906, but not through the development and approval of the Initial Plan.